brandib222/web-sprint-challenge-advanced-state-management/README.md

 ### Complete components/SmurfList.js
   Connect this component to your smurfs and loading screen state slices.

-  * [ ] Connect the smurfs and loading state values to the SmurfList component.
+  * [x ] Connect the smurfs and loading state values to the SmurfList component.
-  * [ ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
+  * [x ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
-  * [ ] Replace the static isLoading variable with the state loading variable.
+  * [x ] Replace the static isLoading variable with the state loading variable.

 ### Complete components/AddForm.js
   Connect this component to the error state slice, setError and addSmurf actions.
 Complete the form handling code.